King’s Lynn railway station sign in Norfolk under clear blue sky, gateway for walkers accessing the Norfolk Coast Path.

 Arriving from London

-• Walking east along the coast
+• Walk east along the coast

-• Departure from Great Yarmouth or Cromer
+• Leave from Cromer or Great Yarmouth

-Rail access at Sheringham, Cromer, and Great Yarmouth allows the route to be divided into shorter sections.
+Rail access at these points also allows the route to be walked in shorter sections.

 Continue Planning the Route